DNSheng/tran/README.md

 - Now allows for selecting a range of files/folders
 - Displays the type of file in the remote folder (directory or normal file)
+- Rewrote the "dashed" line in the display to be more elegant

 ## 0.11